 As part of this process, it visits about 30 local governments each year to hold public hearings that provide an opportunity for local governments to inform the grants commission of the issues they are facing.

 The grants commission requires all local governments to complete the Information Return to facilitate the processes for allocating Financial Assistance Grants.
-The 2018-19 Financial year Information Return's were sent to all WA local governments in October 2019 and were due COB 31 January 2020.
+The 2019-20 Financial year Information Return's will be sent out to local governments in October 2020 and will be due by close of business on Sunday, 31 January 2021.

-Completed returns and queries can be sent email@example.com.
+Completed returns and/or queries can be emailed to firstname.lastname@example.org.